Author: Ameeba

 Conceptual Example Code

-Consider the following conceptual shell command, which an attacker could use to exploit the vulnerability:
+The following conceptual sample HTTP request could be used by an attacker to exploit the vulnerability:

 Overview